 The CR8 Creative Sampler is available for Windows 10 or higher and macOS 10.13.6 or higher, both 64-bit only.
 It comes in VST 2/3, AU, AAX, and RTAS formats.

 The CR8 Creative Sampler is a potent tool that will change how you think about music production and sound design.
 With this plugin, you can create a unique soundscape with intricate instrument synthesis and several layers in just a couple of minutes, making your job ridiculously easier with its piece-of-cake workflow and layout.

-2. Clarity Vx Pro
+2. Clarity Vx Pro (Advanced Noise Reduction)

 With this noise reduction plugin, you can get rid of the most complicated noises with the least amount of artifacts.

 Clarity VX Pro is Waves Audio’s latest and most advanced noise reduction plugin that automatically cleans up vocals with the best quality and the least artifacts.
 This plugin uses neural networks to attenuate background noise and keep your primary signal intact.

 Clarity VX Pro includes a smaller version, Clarity VX, which is more automatic and lighter on your CPU usage.
 This plugin is very adaptable to different situations and noises and can achieve extreme amounts of reduction seamlessly.

 Clarity VX Pro separates the spectrum into four frequency bands.
 You can adjust the amount of reduction and focus to apply with the plugin and reduce artifacts, allowing higher quality results.

 You can choose one of the three neural network options to produce better results for different types of noise.
 These neural networks are the backbone of how this plugin works, as they behave in an intelligent way and can perform multiple noise reduction tasks at once in real-time.